Persistent heterodimensional cycles in periodic perturbations of Lorenz-like attractors: Main results

+Observe that if we add any $C^2$-small perturbation to $F$ without destroying the homoclinic tangencies, the tangencies will remain quadratic and also condition (C3) will remain fulfilled.

+Note that conditions (C1) and (C3) imply that the set consisting of the saddle O, and the two homoclinic orbits $\Gamma$ and $\tilde\Gamma$ is partially hyperbolic.
+Therefore, the foliation $\mathcal{F}_0$ can be smoothly extended to a neighbourhood of $O\cup \Gamma\cup\tilde \Gamma$, see \cite{tu96}.

-{} It should be noticed that the existence of two orbits of homoclinic tangency is necessary for creating heterodimensional cycles in diffeomorphisms of the type considered in this paper, i.e., those having a saddle with real multipliers nearest to the imaginary axis.
-It is shown in \ref{gts08} that periodic orbits of different indices can be obtained by unfolding a single orbit of homoclinic tangency.
-However, these points and $O$ cannot form heterodimensional cycles since, in the case of a single homoclinic tangency, they all lie in a certain two-dimensional invariant manifold (see \citep{tu96}) while heterodimensional cycles require at least 3-dimensional phase space.
+It should be noticed that a single homoclinic tangency is not enough for creating heterodimensional cycles in diffeomorphisms of the type considered in this paper, i.e., those having a saddle with real multipliers being closest to the imaginary axis.
+It is shown in \cite{gst08} that periodic orbits of different indices can be obtained by unfolding a single orbit of homoclinic tangency.
+However, these points and $O$ cannot form heterodimensional cycles since they all lie in a certain two-dimensional invariant manifold (see \citep{tu96}) while heterodimensional cycles require at least 3-dimensional ambient space.
 Therefore, we must consider an interplay between two orbits of homoclinic tangency.
-This is similar to the results of \citep{li16,lt17} where we obtained heterodimensional cycles by perturbations of a pair of homoclinic loops to a saddle-focus equilibrium state. {}
+This is similar to the results of \citep{li16,lt17} where we obtained heterodimensional cycles by perturbations of a pair of homoclinic loops to a saddle-focus equilibrium state.

-A way to make homoclinic tangencies come in pairs is to assume symmetry in the system.
-Note that Lorenz-like systems that motivate this work do possess symetry, so when such system has a homoclinic loop it also has a second one.
+A way to make homoclinic tangencies come in pairs is to assume a symmetry in the system.
+Note that Lorenz-like systems that motivate this work do possess symmetry, so when such system has a homoclinic loop it also has a second one.
 When we add a periodic perturbation that keeps the symmetry, the pair of homoclinic loops can transform to a symmetric pair of homoclinic tangencies of the type we consider here.